-This information concerning New Moore was taken
+This information concerning New Moore was taken from interviews with

-Moore, Texas, A Collection of Memories and Accounts" by Tom Hoskins and Margaret
+Texas, A Collection of Memories and Accounts" by Tom Hoskins and Margaret

 In 1892, Samuel F. Singleton and Marion Virgil "Pap" Brownfield filed

 Singleton sent his son, Willie and a cook to the area to set up camp.

 the use of the land.
 The men decided to part ways and divided the

 land.
 Singleton ended up with the Lynn

 the Terry County

 Singleton then purchased the nearby Slash L Ranch, consisting of 30

 sections, in 1898.
 He put more than 5,000 head of cattle on the land.

 However, the problem of drought and poor watering holes forced the

 rancher to spend $19,000 to dig wells.
 The most successful and least

 tainted water came from present day New Moore.

 After Singleton's death in 1922, the family decided to sell the ranch.

 purchased approximately 17,000 acres and commissioned G.O.
-Newman of Newman Bros.
-Land Development
+Newman

-sold inexpensive land of 13,240 acres to about 50
+year, the company sold inexpensive land of 13,240 acres to about 50

 As families with the names of Rogers, Bevel, Crutcher, Strasner, Light,

 Pharr, Parker, Fails, and Isreal came to western Lynn

 County, the company dubbed the settled area New Moore in

 In 1924, Moore built the Slash L School on the west side of the land

 that later came to be known as the Marshall place, about five miles

 southwest of New Moore.
 The school was to take care of the many children

 of the new farmers.
 The school building was a crude, one-room structure,

 according to Hoskins' New Moore, Texas account.

 "Mesquite wood was used in the stove to warm the building.
 The room

 Mrs. Ella Walker from Wolfe City was an early teacher there.
 Moore

 out of his own pocket as long as the school existed," according to

 Another school was authorized by Lynn County Commissioners later in

 1924, a wooden structure built at New Moore, across from the Frank

 Rogers home, which was the old Singleton Ranch headquarters.
 Both

-In the fall of 1928, another school was started one mile north
+In the fall of 1928, another school was started one mile north of